RURAL ENVIRONMENTAL HEALTH FELLOWSHIP PROGRAM

 Roughly one-fifth of the US population is considered “rural”; however, these rural landscapes comprise 90% of the nation’s land area, and provide the overwhelming majority of the country’s food, energy, water and other natural resources.
 Simultaneously, rural residents face many health disparities compared to their urban counterparts.
 Virginia Tech is well positioned to provide a rich training environment for examining environmental health in rural landscapes, with top programs in agriculture, natural resources and environment, and engineering, and growing programs in public health and translational biology and medicine.

 Rural Environmental Health Fellows work at the nexus of multiple labs and with external partners with a rural focus, further solidifying current collaborations between environment and health focused faculty and external partners and becoming catalysts encouraging new collaborations.
-With support from the Fralin Life Sciences Institute, we will award two Rural Environmental Health Fellowships to outstanding applicants in the academic 2021-22 academic year.
+With support from the Fralin Life Sciences Institute, two Rural Environmental Health Fellows per year have received Graduate Research Assistantship awards and research support in the 2020-21 and 2021-22 academic years.